craftercms/docs/source/site-administrators/engine/engine-site-security-guide.rst

 The following guide will help you configure Crafter Engine to:

 #.
-Add SAML 2.0 authentication for your website.
+Add authentication for your website.
 #.
 Add authorization so that access to certain pages and URLs of your site are restricted.

 ------------------
 Add Authentication
 ------------------

+Crafter Engine is able to integrate with SAML 2.0 providers and similar SSO solutions.

-There are a couple of ways to setup authentication:
+Here are a couple of ways to setup authentication:

 #. **Using the Engine Site Configuration**

-   To configure Engine SAML 2.0 in your site, follow the instructions::ref:`engine-saml2-configuration`
+   To configure Engine SAML 2.0 in your site, follow the instructions: :ref:`engine-saml2-configuration`

 #. **Using Crafter Profile**